Sonny Sumo: Fictional character biography

 Prior to his encounter with the Forever People, Sonny Sumo was an honorable figure who used his prowess in sumo to compete as an underground fighter.
-Unbeknownst to Sonny or his manager, Harry Sharp, Sonny contained a portion of the Anti-Life Equation that enhanced his ability to harness his chi.
+Unbeknownst to Sonny or his manager, Harry Sharp, Sonny contained a portion of the Anti-Life Equation that enhanced his ability to harness his qi.
 The Forever People were able to unlock the Equation's powers with their Mother Box, allowing him to recover permanently from wounds sustained in an organized battle against a robot called Sagutai.
-Sonny then joined the team in their battle against Desaad, using his unique abilities to force Darkseid's minions into a deep sleep.
+Sonny then joined the team in their battle against DeSaad, using his unique abilities to force Darkseid's minions into a deep sleep.
 This event earned Sonny and his allies the ire of Darkseid himself, who used his Omega Sanction to trap Sonny in feudal Japan.

 Final Crisis

-In the second issue of Final Crisis, Sonny Sumo is seen living in present day Japan.
+In the second issue of Final Crisis, Sonny Sumo is seen living in present-day Japan.
 His role as a fighter has earned him some level of celebrity with the pop-culture driven youths that frequent metahuman nightclubs, including Super Young Team.
-Shilo Norman discovers Sonny in the club after a battle with an armored youth called Megayakuza, using his Mother Box to heal his wounds.
+Shilo Norman discovers Sonny in the club after a battle, using a Mother Box to heal his wounds.
 Sonny joins Shilo in his quest to battle the New Gods who have fallen to Earth.
 They are soon joined by Super Young Team, before joining the remnants of Checkmate.
-Sonny Sumo eventually revealed that he was not the original Sonny, who had encountered the Forever People of the Fourth World; after having been sent to the past, he remained there and led a fruitful life, eventually dying a happy man.
-This Sonny was born on the alternate world known as Earth-51, which had been devastated and restored several times; possibly one of these events resulted in his being transported to New Earth.
+Sonny Sumo eventually revealed that he was not the original Sonny, who eventually died after being transported to Japan.
+This Sonny was from Earth-51, an alternate universe.